 We usually do our fajitas (chicken or beef) on the grill, but it was kind of cold out this evening and I decided not to ask my husband to light a charcoal fire for this small meal and stand out in the cold cooking these.
 Just did them in my searing skillet inside.
-But they came out fantastic.
+They came out fantastic.
+If grilling the meat outside, I leave the pieces of chicken whole for easy turning on the grate and slice them up inside when ready to serve.
 I didn’t measure my spices, but estimated 1 tsp. of each one.
 This recipe is not suitable until you get past the first 2-wk.
 Phase 1 Induction of Atkins.

 6 low-carb whole-wheat tortillas (I use Carb Sense from HEB)

 3 T. total extra light olive oil or coconut oil